-Enclosed please find one original and five copies of the Compliance Report of the California Independent System Operator Corporation Concerning Preparatory Rerun Activity.
-Please note that we are requesting privileged treatment of Attachment D to this filing pursuant to C.F.R.
+Enclosed for filing please find the Updated Compliance Report of the California Independent System Operator Corporation ("ISO") Concerning Preparatory Rerun Activity.
+Please note that we are requesting privileged treatment of Attachment A to this filing pursuant to 18 C.FR.
 Section 388.112.
-We are requesting this treatment because Attachment D contains financial settlement information pertaining to individual market participants that is kept confidential by the California ISO in the normal course of business.
+We are requesting this treatment because Attachment A contains financial settlement information pertaining to individual market participants that is kept confidential by the California ISO in the normal course of business, and has only been provided to parties pursuant to the protective order adopted in Docket Nos.
+EL00-05-000, et al.